anthony-zhou/TurboTeX/README.md

 On another branch (`anthony/collab`) is a simple patch to make the editor collaborative using `yjs` (a library for shared data types) and websockets.
 However, this requires a running instance of a `yjs` websocket server.

-I have currently stopped working on the project, because I no longer need to write many LaTeX documents.
+I have currently stopped working on the project, because I no longer write many LaTeX documents.
 I would recommend [Typst](https://typst.app/) for anyone who wants to produce typset mathematics and doesn't have a specific need for LaTeX.
 That said, I am happy to share what I've learned with anyone who is working on a related project.